 Very fast transients.
 In areas where very fast transients are measured, e.g. monitoring of GIS systems, this project will go beyond the state of the art by providing new methods and calibration capability, in response to end user’s needs, in a field where traceable calibration is not currently available.
 In GIS, wideband sensors working in the ultra-high frequency (UHF) range are adapted to GIS ducts by the manufacturers in order to measure internal VFTO in sulphur hexafluoride (SF6) insulated equipment without traceable calibration.

 Partial discharge.
-In high voltage direct current (HVDC) transmission systems, the traceability of PD measurements will be improved and metrological support will be given to the new measuring instruments that are used to analyse the insulation condition of a d.c. grid.
+In high voltage direct current (HVDC) transmission systems, the traceability of PD measurements will be improved, and metrological support will be given to the new measuring instruments that are used to analyse the insulation condition of a d.c. grid.
 Therefore, this project will go beyond the state of the art by developing reliable techniques for PD measurements and diagnosis.
-This will involve evaluating the correlation between apparent charge in pC and the voltage measured in a different frequency range for HVDC cable systems. d.c. systems will be modelled and validated by means of measurements using reference PD measuring methods.
+This will involve evaluating the correlation between apparent charge in pC and the voltage measured in a different frequency range for HVDC cable systems.
+The d.c. systems will be modelled and validated by means of measurements using reference PD measuring methods.

 To provide a substantial contribution to TC62C work.
 This will contribute to the revision of IEC 61676 (Medical electrical equipment – Dosimetry instruments used for non‑invasive measurement of x‑ray tube voltage in diagnostic radiology).
 The project will deliver calibration procedures, including a statement of uncertainty, for invasive dividers for different x‑ray equipment applications.